A D&C has a variety of uses and now it has the benefit of being safer and simpler, especially when performed by Viva Eve’s expert Ob/Gyn.

 Using Dilation & Curettage to diagnose a condition

-Your doctor might recommend a Dilation & Curettage NYC called endometrial sampling to reach a correct diagnosis if the patient has the following symptoms:
+Your doctor might recommend a Dilation & Curettage called endometrial sampling to reach a correct diagnosis if the patient has the following symptoms:

 - Abnormal uterine bleeding